 How to Store and Freeze

-Store protein cookies in an airtight container in the refrigerator for up to 5 days.
+Once the cookies are completely cool, store them in an airtight container in the refrigerator for up to 5 days or freeze for up to 2 months.

 Now that you have pea protein powder on hand, you might be curious about other ways to use it.